is a term that means a person provides for their own needs and those of their

 job, education is essential for us to reach our potential.
 It can also be fun, whether learning a new

 skill or gaining an understanding of a topic you haven’t studied before.

 Working toward home ownership allows us to be self-reliant.
 Not having a house payment can allow you to save money and make progress on other financial goals.
 Owning our home gives us security when finances are tight, as well.
+It also allows us to raise some or all of our own food by growing a garden.
 Home ownership is a huge step toward self-sufficiency.

 Insurance, whether for life or health, can help us prevent financial disasters.
 We can expect to save money each paycheck to help cover regular expenses like medical and dental checkups and even save extra money to cover unexpected expenses like a broken arm.
 However, something large like cancer or a car wreck can financially destroy a family, especially if the family provider is the one sick or injured and can’t return to work for a time or at all.
 Having adequate life and health insurance can help see a family through these disasters financially so that they are able to get back on their feet again.

 truly be self-reliant, we have to understand the influence of external forces

 From layoffs to falling stock market prices, world affairs and economics